 - Add new gas or a fuel additive if you don’t use the chainsaw regularly.

 Following this detailed guide, you shouldn’t be intimidated to use the chainsaw, even if you’re a first-timer.
-Working with this power tool takes confidence and a lot of practice, so take your time to prepare it and wear your safety equipment before you start cutting any wood.
+Working with this power tool takes confidence and a lot of practice, so take time to prepare it and wear your safety equipment before cutting any wood.